Biodynamic agriculture: Biodynamic method of farming

 Biodynamic agriculture differs from many forms of organic agriculture in its spiritual, mystical, and astrological orientation.
 It shares a spiritual focus, as well as its view toward improving humanity, with the "nature farming" movement in Japan.
 Important features include the use of livestock manures to sustain plant growth (recycling of nutrients), maintenance and improvement of soil quality, and the health and well-being of crops and animals.
 Cover crops, green manures and crop rotations are used extensively and the farms to foster the diversity of plant and animal life, and to enhance the biological cycles and the biological activity of the soil.

 Biodynamic farms often have a cultural component and encourage local community, both through developing local sales and through on-farm community building activities.
 Some biodynamic farms use the Community Supported Agriculture model, which has connections with social threefolding.

 Compared to non-organic agriculture, BD farming practices have been found to be more resilient to environmental challenges, to foster a diverse biosphere, and to be more energy efficient, factors Eric Lichtfouse describes being of increasing importance in the face of climate change, energy scarcity and population growth.

 Biodynamic preparations

-In his "agricultural course" Steiner prescribed nine different preparations to aid fertilization, and described how these were to be prepared.
+In his "agricultural course" Steiner prescribed nine different preparations to aid fertilisation, and described how these were to be prepared.
 Steiner believed that these preparations mediated terrestrial and cosmic forces into the soil.
 The prepared substances are numbered 500 through 508, where the first two are used for preparing fields, and the other seven are used for making compost.
 A long term trial (DOK experiment) evaluating the biodynamic farming system in comparison with organic and conventional farming systems, found that both organic farming and biodynamic farming resulted in enhanced soil properties, but had lower yields than conventional farming.
 Regarding compost development beyond accelerating the initial phase of composting, some positive effects have been noted: